siennabienna/workshop_5/README.md

 ![yellowPikmin](https://github.com/user-attachments/assets/e825c9a3-743c-475f-84ac-10598a0c73be)

 However, I wanted the image to adjust size in response how many steps I had taken in a specific day, so that the images would fill the entire screen.
-I had to use this equasion to work out how to do this:
+I had to use this equation to work out how to do this:

 ![image](https://github.com/user-attachments/assets/5497358e-9669-479c-af99-92a7705e5eac)